MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ### Preview

-This will show a Preview version of the app in Teams that you can interact with.
+This will show a preview version of the app in Microsoft Teams that you can interact with.

 ### Publish to Teams

-Publishes the app’s current version to a channel within Teams.
+Publishes the app’s current version to a channel within Microsoft Teams.
 For more information about publishing an app, go to [Publish an app](publish-and-share-apps.md#publish-and-add-an-app-to-teams).

 ## 4 – Properties list